 Many people want to protect their lifestyle and that of a spouse/partner.
 Others want to make sure their children and grandchildren will inherit their assets and protect them from the Medicaid spend-down.

-Finally, most people enjoy the peace-of-mind knowing this burden will not be placed on a spouse/partner, adult child or in-law or other family members.
-Since the solution is easy and affordable more and more people plan in advance as part of their retirement planning so they know their assets are protected and their families will not be burdened by the emotional and physical impact of being a caregiver.
+Finally, most people enjoy the peace-of-mind knowing this burden will not be placed on a spouse/partner, adult child, or in-law or other family members.
+Since the solution is easy and affordable, more and more people plan in their 40s or 50s as part of their retirement planning so they know their assets are protected and their families will not be stressed by the emotional and physical impact of being a caregiver.

-The idea is to find an affordable plan to address the consequences of long-term care.
-Since we work with all the top companies we will be able to shop for the best coverage at the best value.
+The goal is to find an affordable plan to address the consequences of long-term care.
+Since we work with all the top companies, we will be able to shop for the best coverage at the best value.
 This is one-stop planning, which makes the process much more comfortable and less stressful.